agronskiy/golang-episodes/pointer-vs-value-receiver/README.md

-Code for the blog post (TODO add here the URL) on the topic
+Code for the blog post (https://gronskiy.com/posts/2020-04-golang-pointer-vs-value-methods) on the topic of value vs pointer receivers, summarizing various learnings.

 ```
-go run main.go
+go run .
 ```

 Notes: